 The Pap test is effective in early detection of cervical cancer, but it isn’t a test for ovarian cancer.
-Rarely ovarian cancers are found through Pap tests, but usually these are at an advanced stage.
+Rarely, ovarian cancers are found through Pap tests, but usually they are at an advanced stage.

 See a doctor if you have symptoms

 Early cancers of the ovaries often cause no symptoms.
 When ovarian cancer causes symptoms, they tend to be symptoms that are more commonly caused by other things.
 These symptoms include abdominal swelling or bloating (due to a mass or a buildup of fluid), pelvic pressure or abdominal pain, difficulty eating or feeling full quickly, and/or urinary symptoms (having to go urgently or often).
 Most of these symptoms can also be caused by other less serious conditions.
 These symptoms can be more severe when they are caused by ovarian cancer, but that isn’t always true.
 What is most important is that they are a change from how a woman usually feels.